ui5-community/wdi5/docs/docker.md

 `package.json` contains dependencies and `npm` tasks needed to run the tests in docker.

+Note: there are two `package.json` files in the `/docker/` folder with the only difference of the source of `wdio-ui5-service` source in `devDependencies` This is required to make sure the `wdio-ui5-service` sources are loaded from your local file system and contain the most recent development.

 ## Available Container

 | Container               | Content                                        | Path/Dockerfile                  |